covalent bonding

 Single, double and triple covalent bonds

 If atoms in a molecule share only 2 electrons then they will form single covalent bonds.
-However if atoms have to share more than 2 electrons in order to achieve full last electron shells then double or even triple covalent bonds will be formed e.g. study the dot and cross diagrams below for hydrogen, oxygen and nitrogen molecules.
+However if atoms have to share more than 2 electrons in order to achieve full outer electron shells then double or even triple covalent bonds will be formed e.g. study the dot and cross diagrams below for hydrogen, oxygen and nitrogen molecules.

 Carbon dioxide dot and cross diagram

-Carbon dioxide (CO2) is small covalent molecule that contains double covalent bonds between the atoms of carbon and oxygen.
-Carbon has an electron arrangement of 2,4 so it needs to gain 4 electrons to complete its octet of electrons and oxygen atoms have an electron arrangement 2,6 they need to gain 2 electrons to fill its last shell.
+Carbon dioxide (CO2) is small covalent molecule that contains a double covalent bond between the atoms of carbon and oxygen.
+Carbon has an electron arrangement 2,4 and so it needs to gain a further 4 electrons to complete its octet of electrons.
+Oxygen has an electron arrangement 2,6 so needs to gain 2 electrons to fill its outer electron shell.
+In order for both the carbon and oxygen atoms to end up with full last shells they share 4 electrons between them.
+This results in a double C=O covalent bond forming.
+The diagram below outlines how the carbon dioxide molecule forms: diagram to show bonding in a carbon dioxide molecule.

 Key points